nujievik/merge-tracks-with-video/README.md

 - `+pro` activates Pro mode (generates a clean mkvmerge command without flags).

 - `+extended-log` activates extended logging.

+- `-search-dirs` disables file search in directories above the starting directory.
+It performs a recursive search in subdirectories of the starting directory.

 - `-linking` removes external parts of linked video.